-The Canada Pension Plan (CPP) is part of Canada’s retirement income system.
+The CPP is part of Canada’s retirement income system.
 Anyone that is is 18 or older and employed must contribute to the CPP.
 The contribution calculation is based on the employee’s income.
 This plan applies to all provinces and territories except Quebec, which operates it’s own similar plan, the Quebec Pension Plan (QPP).